kuzudb/kuzudb.github.io/docs/blog/factorization.md

 This is a simplifid example and there are many queries that are more complex and where we have more advanced modified hash join operators.
 But the simulation presents all core techniques in the system.
-You can read our [CIDR paper](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf) if you are curious about the details.
+You can read our [CIDR paper](https://www.cidrdb.org/cidr2023/papers/p48-jin.pdf) if you are curious about the details!

 ### Example Experiment
-So how does it all perform?
+How does it all perform?
 Quite well!
 Specifically this type of processing is quite robust.
 Here's an experiment from our CIDR paper to give a sense of the behavior of using modified hash joins and factorization on a micro benchmark query.
 This query does a 2-hop query with aggregations on every node variable.
 This is on an [LDBC](https://ldbcouncil.org/benchmarks/snb/) social network benchmark (SNB) dataset at scale factor 100 (so ~100GB of database).
-LDBC SNB models a social network where user posst comments and react to these comments.
+LDBC SNB models a social network where user post comments and react to these comments.
 ```
 MATCH (a:Comment)<-[:Likes]-(b:Person)-[:Likes]->(c:Comment)
 WHERE b.ID < X